wdavidw/phyla/phoenix/client/configure.coffee.md

     module.exports = (service) ->
       {options, deps, nodes} = service

-## Validation

-If Pheonix is installed on the cluster, all instances of HBase Master and HBase RegionServers must be collocated with an instance of Phoenix Client.

-      deps.hbase_master.forEach (srv) ->
-        unless srv.node.id in nodes.map( (node) -> node.id )
-          throw Error "Invalid Configuration: HBase Master without a Phoenix Client on node #{srv.node.id}" deps.hbase_regionserver.forEach (srv) ->
-        unless srv.node.id in nodes.map( (node) -> node.id )
-          throw Error "Invalid Configuration: HBase RegionServer without a Phoenix Client on node #{srv.node.id}"

 A Phoenix Client must have one of instance HBase Master, HBase RegionServer or HBase Client.